 Guest must be registered as outlined in guest sign-in procedure for university residence halls and park north apartments.
 The guest will receive an overnight form, which must be carried at all times.
 No overnight guest shall be hosted for more than three days consecutively and six days total within a 30-day period in any residence hall, campus apartment, or house (or in any combination of campus housing units).
-Any exception to this must receive prior written approval from the DRLH.
+Any exception to this must receive prior written approval from the Residence Life and Housing professional staff of the Living Area.